 Retail space is still growing steadily

-According to Savills' survey of leasing transactions in the last quarter, F&B tenants accounted for 37% of total leased area, fashion industry accounted for 24% of market share, and the remaining sectors such as health, beauty & entertainment accounted for 13% each.
+According to Savills' survey of leasing transactions in the last quarter, F&B tenants accounted for 37% of the total leased area, fashion industry accounted for 24% of the market share, and the remaining sectors such as health, beauty & entertainment accounted for 13% each.

 Some typical leasing transactions for expansion purposes in non-central areas include Dragon Golf Land leasing 1,900m2 of floor space at Long Son building and Poseidon Company leasing 900m2 of floor space at Vincom Plaza Phan Van Tri project.